 Kymijoki [Kymen] was the border between Sweden and Russia 1743–1809, and therefore Seume had to cross the border at Ahvenkoski [Abborfors].
 According to his account, there were two bridges leading to an island in the middle of Kymijoki.
 The northern bridge belonged to Russia and the southern one to Sweden.
 This seemed rather odd to me, because today the road crosses Kymijoki over a bridge that is oriented roughly from east to west, not north to south.
 An explanation started to take shape when I pedalled from the main road to a smaller road which took me to the southern end of Savukoski bridge which is no more in use. – O.K., I thought, Seume must have mixed up north with south.

 After my journey I studied the history of Ahvenkoski border crossing point and old maps and found out that Seume’s account had been perfectly correct.
 The dam of Ahvenkoski power plant had risen the water level here several metres in the 1920’s which altered the shores and roads completely.
 Savukoski bridge had been built in 1920’s to replace the old low lying bridges.
 In Seume’s times the Great Coastal Road was 1,5 km to the north of today’s main road and it led to the northern end of Kirmusaari in the middle of Kymijoki.
-On the Swedish side there was an impressive post house – which also served as border crossing – which had decayed in the 19th century when there was no use for it any more.
+On the Swedish side there was an impressive post office building – which also served as border crossing – which had decayed in the 19th century when there was no use for it any more.
 In the 20th century the waters of Kymijoki rose near the ruins of its foundations.